Field Placement/Practicum Requirement

-Please note that many institutions that host practicum students are still recovering from pandemic.
+Please note that workflows at many institutions that host practicum students have changed since pandemic.
 We encourage students to use the Directory as a set of examples of the types of placements typically available, and to please continue to use the placement request form to list both specific sites in which they are interested, as well as describing the type of work they’d like to do, so that iSchool staff can contact potential placement sites to determine if a practicum placement is possible.

 Forms to Set Up Practicums

-Please contact the instructor who teaches LIS 620 and arranges placements, Debra Shapiro.
+Please contact the instructor who teaches LIS 620 and arranges placements, Debra Shapiro through June 30, 2023; starting July 1, please contact Brendan Casey.

 Please see this information on how to post a job or internship and the Information for Practicum Supervisors page